ajaykarwal/ajaykarwal-v8/src/posts/2023-04-11-why-and-how-i-blog.md

 From here on I work in a typical [Kanban board](https://www.atlassian.com/agile/kanban/boards) style, moving my posts across columns until I’m happy to publish them.

 The beauty of writing my drafts in Notion is that I can simply export the Markdown when I’m done and paste it straight into my [Decap CMS](https://decapcms.org/) (formerly Netlify CMS) and leave it up to the site CSS to style things up properly.

+I﻿t's a pretty simple workflow, which is key to making sure that I blog as often as possible.
+And the easiest way for you to keep up to date is to follow the [RSS feed](https://ajaykarwal.com/feed.xml).